IanTerzo/Neutron/CONTRIBUTING.md

 ## Pull Requests And Commits

-- Commits do not need to be small.
+If a small change is needed feel free to commit, but keep in mind these things:

 - Have a good and explanatory name for your commit, e.g. no "Fixed code" or "Added feature".

-- Always test your new feature or code before making a commit.
+- Always test your code before making a commit.
+-
+If you are planning on implementing a bigger feature please fork and clone the project to you machine where you can develop it, once your done commit the changes to your fork and make a pull request.'